Scuobahia/Horiseon/README.md

 # Code Refactor Starter Code
-A website that offers Seo, online reputation management and social media marketing services
+A website that offers SEO, online reputation management and social media marketing services

 Built With